Strollers come in a variety of sizes and styles. When you're searching for that perfect stroller that's light and portable, keep safety in mind, too.

 - Examine the stroller for reliable restraining belts.
-The safest design is the "T" buckle: a crotch strap and waist belts that connect together.
+The safest design is a 5-point harness: shoulder straps, a strap between the legs, and waist belts that connect together.

 - If the stroller has a handrest (grab bar) at the front of the seat, make sure the opening between the grab bar and the seat can be closed when the stroller is used in the reclined position.

-- A secondary safety latch will keep the stroller open if the primary mechanism fails.
+- An additional safety latch will keep the stroller open if the main mechanism fails.

 - The stroller should be free from parts that can pinch a child's fingers or pose a choking hazard.

 - Check out the stroller for stability.
 The wheel base should be wide and the seat should be low in the frame.
 The stroller should resist tipping backward when you press lightly down on the handles.

 - If there is a basket for carrying packages, it should be low on the back of the stroller and in front of the rear wheels.

 - The leg openings should be small enough to prevent an infant from slipping through.

 - You should be able to steer the stroller in a straight line when pushing with one hand.

 - The handlebars should be at your waist level or slightly lower.

 - If you want a stroller designed to hold more than one child, be aware that tandem models (where the children sit one behind the other) are generally easier to steer than the kind where the children sit side by side.
 In addition, the tandem models are generally more stable and fold more compactly.
 If you choose one where the children will sit side by side, make sure the stroller has only one footrest.
 If there are two separate foot rests, a child's foot could get stuck between them.

 - Never leave a child unattended in a stroller, especially when asleep.